wandb/docs/docs/guides/launch/launch-faqs.md

 This depends on the environment, we are able to provision resources in SageMaker, and Vertex.
 In Kubernetes, autoscalers can be used to automatically spin up and spin down resources when required.
 The Solution Architects at W&B are happy to work with you to configure your underlying Kubernetes infrastructure to facilitate retries, autoscaling, and use of spot instance node pools.
 Reach out to support@wandb.com or your shared Slack channel.

-### Is `wandb launch -d` uploading a whole docker artifact and not pulling from a registry?
+### Is `wandb launch -d` or `wandb job create image` uploading a whole docker artifact and not pulling from a registry?

 No. The  `wandb launch -d` command will not upload to a registry for you.
 You need to upload your image to a registry yourself.
-Her are the general steps:
+Here are the general steps:

 1. Build an image.
 2. Push the image to a registry.